 Obviously any frames that are used by the RM must be contained with the partial bit files, so one effect of expanding the routing footprint will be larger partial bit files.
 The increase in size depends on the original Pblock size and shape.
 Pblocks that are already rectangular can still expand.
-However, the expansion cannot go beyond a clock region boundary.
-It may help the routability of the RP if the Pblock boundaries stop short of internal clock region edges.
+However, the expansion cannot go beyond a clock region boundary in the vertical direction; it can extend into a new clock region to the left or right.
+It may help the routability of the RP if the Pblock boundaries stop short of internal clock region edges, especially in the vertical direction.
 Pblock edges that align to the device edges, such as left or bottom edges, should not be pulled in just to allow for expanded routing.
 This causes placement issues if the static region now has access to small pockets of resources along the edges.
 Xilinx recommends keeping this routing expansion enabled, but if the partial bitstream size is more critical than the performance of the design, then this feature can be disabled by setting the following parameter: